 Animals and Milk Replacer

 Male and female Holstein-Friesian dairy calves taken from their mothers immediately after colostrum intake were housed in standard pens (1.5 m2; straw bedding) at the University of Liverpool Woodpark Farm.
 Maternal colostrum was administered within the first 6 hours after birth.
-Two groups, both containing five calves, were maintained on one of two MR diets (supplied by Volac International Ltd, Hertfordshire, UK) for a period of 7 weeks: (Group 1) MR1, with 55% (w/w) of the crude protein content derived from WPPC, or (Group 2) MR2, with 74% (w/w) of the crude protein derived from WPPC (For composition of MR see Table 1).
+Two groups, both containing five calves, were maintained on one of two MR diets (supplied by Volac International Ltd, Hertfordshire, UK) for a period of 7 weeks: (Group 1) MR1, with 55% (w/w) of the crude protein content, or (Group 2) MR2, with 74% (w/w) of the crude protein being derived from WPPC (For composition of MR see Table 1). .
+The MR used in this study contain whey protein phospholipid concentrate (WPPC), produced using microfiltration to separate the major whey proteins (α-lactalbumin and β-lactoglobulin) from cheese whey.
+The membranes used for this filtration commonly have pores designed to retain molecules >10kDa, allowing sugars, small peptides, minerals and notably free milk OS to be concentrated in the permeate (Barile et al., 2009).
+Milk OS that are conjugated to proteins and phospholipids are retained in the WPPC.
+The concentrations of free or conjugated milk OS in these two MR are not known, however the inclusion of whey permeate is higher in MR1 and is therefore expected to contain more free milk OS.
+MR2, however, is formulated with a higher proportion of WPPC, and is anticipated to contain more conjugated milk OS.
 Each MR was prepared according to the manufacturer’s instructions, at a concentration of 150 g/l, and calves were fed 2.5 l twice per day (8.00 am and 5.00 pm).
 Throughout the feeding trial, all calves had free access to water.
 There were no cases of enteric or metabolic disturbances, with all animals staying healthy throughout the course of the feeding trials.
 At day 14, all calves were gradually given solid starter feed (Vita Calf Starter, ForFarmers UK Ltd, Bury St Edmonds, UK) in addition to the MR.

 Collection of Samples

-Freshly-voided fecal samples were taken, whilst extruding from the anus, from all calves at day 0 (after first consumption of milk replacer), 7, 14, 28 and 49 days, within 20 minutes of the morning feed).
+Freshlyvoided fecal samples were taken, whilst extruding from the anus, from all calves at day 0 (after first consumption of milk replacer), 7, 14, 28 and 49 days, within 20 minutes of the morning feed).
 Each sample was placed in labeled aluminum foil and immediately frozen in liquid Nitrogen.
 Frozen samples were transported in liquid nitrogen to the laboratory in Liverpool and stored at -80°C until use.
 No invasive procedures were used.

 Extraction of Bacterial DNA from Fecal Samples